unnati-xyz/intro-to-deep-learning-for-nlp/README.md

-# Introduction to Deep Learning and NLP - PyData London 2016
+## PyData London 2016 - Introduction to Deep Learning and NLP

 ### Requirements to run the notebooks